Amanuel-1/echoflect/README.md

-Thank you :☺for visiting this repo. i would appretiate if you give it a star , recommend new features  and add issues.
+Thank you :☺for visiting this repo. i would appretiate if you give it a star , recommend new features,contribure  and add issues.